sroehling/FutureBudget/Retirement Simulator/scenario.md

 alternate scenario for [reduced expenses][cuttingExpensesExample].
 There are two types of scenarios:

+### Default Scenario

-* Default Scenario -  The default scenario represents the inputs' expected values.
+The default scenario represents the inputs' expected values.
 This scenario serves also  serves as a starting  point or "baseline" for changes made under alternate scenarios.
 There is only one default scenario.

+### Alternate Scenarios

-* Alternate Scenario(s) - Alternate scenarios are a good way to try different values and address "what if" questions.
+Alternate scenarios are a good way to try different values and address "what if" questions.
 If a value is not set for an alternate scenario, the value for the default scenario is used.
 Any number of alternate scenarios can be created.

+### Input Values and Scenarios

 When inputs are first created, the inputs' values are saved under the default scenario.
 Thereafter, changes to inputs are saved under the currently selected scenario.